altair-graphql/altair/packages/altair-docs/docs/features/environment-variables.md

 For example given the environment above, every request sent in Altair would have the `X-Api-Token` header set to `12345`.

-**accentColor** - If you specify an `accentColor` in any of the environments (including Global environment), the color you specify there would be used as the accent color for the interface.
+**accentColor** - If you specify an `accentColor` in any of the environments (including Global and collection environments), the color you specify there would be used as the accent color for the interface.
+If you specify the accent color in a collection environment, it would be used when you are working in a tab that belongs to that collection.

 ```json
 {